davidleston/hanabi-how-to/basic-conventions.md

   </hand>
 </game>

 We can see the red 4 needs to be saved from being discard as the ony other red 4 has already been discarded.
-By providing the clue "four" we can save this tile from being discarded.
+By providing the clue ``four`` we can save this tile from being discarded.

 In other situations a clue is an instructions to play a tile.